nais/demo/README.md

  - Push to internal NAV docker repo.

-    `` docker push docker.adeo.no:5000/$UNIQUENAME:$VERSION ``
+    `` docker push repo.adeo.no:5433/$UNIQUENAME:$VERSION ``

 # Deploying to a NAIS cluster.

  - Open nais.yaml and replace the image with your image

-       image: docker.adeo.no:5000/$UNIQUENAME
+       image: repo.adeo.no:5433/$UNIQUENAME

  - Push nais.yaml to a repository.

    `` curl -s -S --user uploader:<super_secret_pwd> --upload-file nais.yaml https://repo.adeo.no/repository/raw/nais/$UNIQUENAME/$VERSION/nais.yaml ``

- - Deploy to preprod-fss
+ - Deploy to preprod-sbs

     todo: Get a srv_user/pwd